databoy5000/project-4-client/README.md

 <center><img src="https://imgur.com/pozpEPt.png" alt="ERD" width="600"></center>

 ### <ins>Wireframes</ins>
 The wireframes include features that we thought could be part of our MVP.
-We quickly realised - whilst working our way through the back end - that we had to make things simpler to complete our MVP within the given deadline.
+We quickly realised, whilst working our way through the back end, that we had to make things simpler to complete our MVP within the given deadline.

 #### <center><ins>Homepage</ins></center>
 <center><img src="https://imgur.com/SNPDQ5z.png" alt="Homepage" width="400"></center>